 3. YOU GET A PRIZE FOR COMPLETING IT AND CAN SHOP LUCKY DUCK MERCHANDISE

 All in all, this was a perfect afternoon activity for myself and the kids.
 We had a great time, and it’s something that’s been talked about many times since.
-And although we didn’t do it, if you stop back by the Visitor Center, you can claim a prize once you’ve found the ducks! (... keep an eye out for one more duck while you’re there.
+Upon completing the hunt you can return to the Downtown Huntsville Visitor Center to claim a prize once you’ve found the ducks and shop other Lucky Duck merchandise like stickers and t-shirts. (... keep an eye out for one more duck while you’re there.
 HINT HINT.)